England Family Adventure | Booked by Jamie

 Farewell Dinner

 Last night — make it count.
-Afternoon tea is a wonderful option here if the group hasn’t done it yet.
+Afternoon tea earlier in the day is a wonderful option here if the group hasn’t done it yet.

 Getting to Clevedon: No direct train from Bath.
 A pre-booked taxi or hired car is the easiest option — approximately £50–70 each way and well worth it for a morning by the sea.